SMILEY4/strategy-game/documentation/markdown/game/fogOfWar.md

 ## Discovered Countries

 - a country A has discovered and knows of country B if A as discovered a tile that is owned by B

+## Object Visibility

+- objects expose different information to the player based on its current visibility level
+  - "dataTier0" for UNDISCOVERED, i.e, data that is always available
+  - "dataTier1" for DISCOVERED, i.e. data that is always available once discovered
+  - "dataTier2" for VISIBILE, i.e. data that is only available when visible
+  - "dataTier3" for data that is only available to the owner